jcdavenport/alpinebuild/README.md

 # alpinebuild
-Dockerfile for building an Alpine linux container with vnc, mono, and wireshark.
+Custom dockerfile for building an Alpine linux container with vnc, mono, and wireshark.

 1. Clone repo to host
 2. cd ~/alpinebuild